-The Company is involved in a number of legal proceedings at year end.
+The Group and Company are involved in a number of legal proceedings at year end.

 Contingent Assets

 These legal actions include claims to recover losses relating to the misappropriation of assets in the past.
 However, given the status of these cases the directors do not believe that it would be appropriate to disclose a contingent asset at year end.